-In November 2016, the UK parliament passed the Investigatory Powers Bill most draconian surveillance law in our history.
-DSOU has campaigned to change this law since it was published in November 2015.
+In December 2016, the UK parliament passed the Investigatory Powers Act (IPA), the most draconian surveillance law in our history.
+DSOU campaigned to change this law since it was published in November 2015.
 After the IPA was passed, the DSOU coalition formally ended.
 However, its members continue to work together to challenge mass surveillance - including through legal challenges to this extreme law.

-The IPBill is a massive and complex piece of legislation.
+The IPA is a massive and complex piece of legislation.
 Here are the main areas of concern:

 Bulk powers give the police and security agencies the ability to carry out population wide surveillance.
 Surveillance should be targeted towards those who are suspected of carrying out a crime.

 In most democracies, judges sign surveillance warrants; currently in the UK politicians sign them.
 Under the IPA, Judicial Commissioners check warrants that have been signed off by a Secretary of State but they would have little power to challenge them.

 Internet Service Providers can be compelled to keep ‘Internet Connection Records’ (ICRs).
 This could be a record of every website you visit and app you use.
 No other country in the world has undertaken such an approach to spying on their citizens.

 The IPBill will give the police and security services the powers to hack into your phone and other devices.
 You don’t have to be suspected of a crime for this to happen.
 Hacking can carry massive security risks.